 “This time, I stayed calm,” Heather recalls.
-She pointed out that the motion might be distracting for the audience and interfere with his ability to play his role well.
-She expressed confidence that he could stop, and they came up with a micro-movement he could do instead, every time he felt his hand start to rise to his hair.
+She and her son came up with a micro-movement he could do every time he felt his hand start to rise to his hair.
 When on stage, he would make a circle with his thumb and pointer finger and rub those two finger tips together.
 “It was noticeable if you were looking for it, but it was such a subtle, tiny movement that it didn’t distract anyone.”
 And after a week or so, she said, he didn’t need to do it at all.

 That kind of strategy might work for a child with mild behaviors, says Specht, who adds that while he generally encourages trying to substitute a less noticeable movement for the repetitive behavior, perhaps the most important thing is to help kids refocus their attention.
 “Kids who are having these repetitive behaviors are often perpetually distracted by somatosensory experiences, internal bodily sensations that are relieved by doing the behavior, which are kind of a brain glitch, if you will.
 We want to help kids get refocused on the most salient thing that’s going on — what’s happening in the classroom, or in this case, the action on stage — rather than responding to the distraction of the sensory experience.
 And reinforcing the positive outcome by saying, ‘Wow, that’s so great that you’re performing,’ rather than focusing on the repetitive behavior.
 This instills in the child that he is special not because he has tics, but because he doesn’t let them get in his way.”